-- Be sure the systems has been hardened by turning off or uninstalling services.
-This includes limiting customer functionality that may be a source of the security risk.
+- Be sure the systems have been hardened by turning off or uninstalling services.
+This includes limiting customer functionality which may be a source of the security risk.

 - Be sure the systems are fully patched.

-- Be sure real time virus protection and intrusion detection is running.
+- Be sure real-time virus protection and intrusion detection are running.

-- Be sure the systems are logging the correct events and to the proper level.
+- Be sure the systems are logging the correct events to the proper level.

 Information Retention and Dissemination for Legal Purposes